The most instagrammable places in Hong Kong

 To get here, take the MTR to Central station and then head to Exit L. It’s an easy 10-minute walk to the tram’s entrance.
 Alternatively, the Hop On Hop Off bus also stops just outside the entrance.

 Have you been to any of these Instagrammable places in Hong Kong yet?
-Drop your comments below!
-Or, if you have any other suggestions to add to this list, let us know!
+Which Hong Kong photo location is your favorite?
+If you have any other suggestions to add to this Hong Kong Instagram spots list, let us know in the comments below!
 We’d love to add them here!

-Don’t forget to follow us on social media or subscribe to our mailing list if you haven’t done so yet.
+Need more help planning your Asia travels?
+Follow me on social media or subscribe to my mailing list if you haven’t done so yet.
 By doing so you can get all the good stuff first!
 Also, remember to check out all the awesome travel bloggers who were a part of this collaboration!